Flagsmith/flagsmith/docs/docs/system-administration/importing-and-exporting/features.md

 ---

 The import and export of feature data associated with a given environment is possible on Flagsmith.
-The feature data that's exported includes multivariate features, but does not include other data that's associated with tags, owners, group owners, etc.
+The feature data that's exported includes multivariate features, but does not include other data that's associated with tags, owners, group owners, etc. It's useful for transfering features between any running instances of Flagsmith, even when only a subset of features (e.g., importing features of a given tag) are needed.

 ## Exporting

-On the Export tab of the project settings page it is possible to export the project's features using the default values from a given environment.
+On the Export tab of the project settings page it is possible to export the project's features using the environment's values.
 Simply select the source environment from the drop down list and, if required, select one or more feature tags to filter the features.

 By tapping the Export Features button the feature export should quickly process and a list of processed features exports is available at the bottom of the page.

-:::caution
+:::tip

 Feature exports are available for only two weeks, so if an export is needed for a longer period of time be sure to make a local backup.